Lucasplaygaemes/JNTD/README.md

 The code access the Ollama via bash, the 2B it's trained to know how and what to respond when it's questioned within the terminal, it's has been trained in a personalized dataset, that's has previous commands and interactions between she and the user and the terminal.
 Ex: make an .txt file that has the firts 50 firts numbers from fibonacci sequence, and it's done.
 I want in the next updates make she possible to make complex interactions with the terminal, and codes, she may be possible to execute codes, and test them by herself, so she will have the possibility to know, where, why, and how a bug it's happening, she will also be able to search for directorys that may have a bug, when something is missing.

+# Delay
+I'm having troubles making all those new things at time for a release, will make a new release as soon as possible after finishing the visual mod and hunt some more bugs.

 # Now it's getting good!
 Adding a lot of new functions!
 Now with ctrl "." or ">" you can change the multi-windows layout, but have few for now.
 With ctrl r you rotate then, with alt number you change the current window for the one with the number.